MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 :::image type="content" source="media/checks/azure-function-check.png" alt-text="Configuring Azure function check.":::

-The checks fail if the stage has not started execution within the specified **Timeout** period.
-See [Azure Function App task](/azure/devops/pipelines/tasks/reference/azure-function-app-v1) for more details.
+The checks fail if the stage hasn't started execution within the specified **Timeout** period.
+For more information, see the [Azure Function App task](/azure/devops/pipelines/tasks/reference/azure-function-app-v1).

 > [!NOTE]
 > User defined pipeline variables are not accessible to the check.
 You can only access the predefined variables and variables from the linked variable group in the request body.